raphael-bres/AGILE2023-reproduction/README.md

 #Analysis of the data

+The data used for the analysis is available here (https://utbox.univ-tours.fr/s/xKFo5BJgAHtnAmK).

 #Routes examples reproduction

 The figures 2, 3 and 4 are screenshots taken from QGIS with a legend added after the screenshot.
 Here are the guidelines to obtain them.